 Looks like you are using an old version of Internet Explorer - Please update your browser

-What is the definition according to God’s word and then you of what a dinosaur is.
+What is the definition of what a dinosaur is according to God’s word.
 Thank you for your tireless efforts to uphold the truth of God’s word.

 From the children in classroom 1,

 Thanks so much, children, for sending in your question.
 Did you know that the word “dinosaur” is actually a relatively new word?
 “When the King James Bible was first translated into English in 1611, the word “dinosaur” did not exist.
 The word dinosaur was invented in 1841 by an English scientist named Sir Richard Owen.
 It was created for a particular group of land animals and it is still the word we use to describe these creatures today.”1 The word “dinosaur” actually means “terrifying lizard” in Greek.
 “Though the word dinosaur strictly refers to animals that lived on the land, the sea reptiles and flying reptiles are often grouped with the dinosaurs.”2

 So, when we look at what the Bible tells us about dinosaurs, we have to understand that the actual word “dinosaur” is not in the Bible.
 However, the Bible does mention creatures that fit the modern description of dinosaurs!